naveedmerchant/BayesScreening/README.md

 ```
 ## Vignette

-A Vignette is available for assistance in understanding the package.
+A Vignette is available for assistance in understanding functions in the package.
 While it can be downloaded and built with the package, some of the code in it can take a while to run, especially if the computer running it does not have many cores.
+As a result, we encourage viewing it on github instead of trying to download and compile the Vignette.

 The Vignette can be found [here](http://htmlpreview.github.io/?https://github.com/naveedmerchant/BayesScreening/blob/master/doc/BSCRNVignette.html).

+## Manual

+A manual containing documentation of all the functions in the package is also available.
+It can be found [here](https://github.com/naveedmerchant/BayesScreening/blob/master/doc/BSCRN_1.0.pdf)